dotnet/aspire/src/Aspire.Hosting.Azure.ServiceBus/README.md

 ## Configure Azure Provisioning for local development

-Adding Azure resources to the .NET Aspire application model will automatically enable automated provisioning for Azure resources so that you don't need to configure them manually.
+Adding Azure resources to the .NET Aspire application model will automatically enable development-time provisioning for Azure resources so that you don't need to configure them manually.
 Provisioning requires a number of settings to be available via .NET configuration.
 Set these values in user secrets in order to allow resources to be configured automatically.